dc232/Google_test_task/README.md

 }

 ```

-8. The runme file also executes the Ansible file to install
-Bullet list Ansible
-     1. To just build just the load balancer use vi runme and then disable the nested function Ansible_Integration as seen below
+   8. Also within runme to just build just the load balancer and not ansible or its subsequent components use ```vi runme``` and then disable the nested function Ansible_Integration as seen below

 ```
        overall_script () {